Courses

 Introduction to quantum chemistry and spectroscopy.
 Theory of quantum mechanics presented at an elementary level and applied to the electronic structure of atoms and molecules and to molecular spectra.

-Professors David Ginger & David Masiello / Autumn 2024
+Professors David Masiello / Autumn 2025

 CHEM E 456: Quantum Mechanics for Chemical Engineers